Bullseye (Marvel Comics): Dark Avengers

-Bullseye is later given the order by Osborn to eliminate Daredevil, who has been discovered leading the Hand.
+As a reward for his role during the Skrull invasion, Bullseye is placed on the Dark Avengers and given the costume and codename of Hawkeye.
+Bullseye is ordered to eliminate Daredevil, who has become the leader of the Hand.
 Daredevil (who is going through the trials needed to join the Hand) and Bullseye clash.
 Bullseye booby-traps a building with 100 people in it.
 Daredevil continues to battle Bullseye unaware that the building is rigged and that Bullseye has the detonator.
 When the building explodes, Bullseye escapes and leaves Daredevil to his grief, mocking that if Daredevil had chosen to kill him the people in the building might have been saved.